|

-The WIRCam images are correlated-sampling (CDS) images for the most part.
+The WIRCam images are correlated double sampling (CDS) images for the most part.

-The LowOH1 filters images are now Fowler=4 images since (since when???).
+The LowOH1 filters images are now Fowler=4 images since January 19 2007.

 Near-IR imagers are usually shutter-less instruments which means that